 - metal skewers OR soaked wooden skewers

-Preheat your grill to high heat.
+- Preheat your grill to high heat.

-Meanwhile, pour balsamic vinegar and bourbon together and set aside.
+- Meanwhile, pour balsamic vinegar and bourbon together and set aside.
 Keep the balsamic-bourbon mixture within arm's reach, so that you can grab it quickly when the honey is ready.

-Pour honey into a small, heavy-bottomed pot and turn heat to medium.
+- Pour honey into a small, heavy-bottomed pot and turn heat to medium.
 In about 1-2 minutes, the honey should start to bubble.
-Stir it with a wooden spoon until the honey darkens in color and turns amber (about 3 more minutes). (*Note- The caramelizing honey will be EXTREMELY hot.
+Stir it with a wooden spoon until the honey darkens in color and turns amber (about 3 more minutes). (*Note- The caramelizing honey will be VERY hot.
 Do not touch it or attempt to taste it at this point.)

-Carefully, standing back from the pot in case of splash-back, pour the balsamic and bourbon mixture into the pot with the honey.
+- Carefully, standing back from the pot in case of splash-back, pour the balsamic and bourbon mixture into the pot with the honey.
 Stir, and cook for 1-2 more minutes.
 Take sauce off the heat, and set aside. (*Note- If the sauce cools and thickens too much while the scallops are cooking, simply set it back on the heat for about a minute, or until it heats up again.)

-Pat scallops dry, then brush both sides of the scallops with olive oil, and sprinkle with salt.
+- Pat scallops dry, then brush both sides of the scallops with olive oil, and sprinkle with salt.
 Slide them onto skewers.

-Grill scallops 3-4 minutes per side, until the edges get dark grill marks.
+- Grill scallops 3-4 minutes per side, until the edges get dark grill marks.
 Serve while still hot with the bourbon sauce.